-In addition to labeling and packaging issues, transportation issues also impact transplantation.
+Unrelated to these labeling types of errors, transportation issues also impact transplantation.
 The UNOS Organ Center (OC) tracks transportation failures and near misses for placements that they have facilitated.
 Between July 2014 and June 2015, the OC facilitated 2,445 shipments.
 There were 28 shipment failures.
-Failures are defined as when the organ(s) being shipped did not make it to the original intended destination or the organ(s) arrived at the original intended destination but with a delay significant enough to be unacceptable for transplant.
+Failures are defined as when the shipped organ(s) did not make it to the original intended destination or the organ(s) arrived at the original intended destination but with a delay significant enough to be unacceptable for transplant.
 Out of the 36 organs involved in the 28 shipment failures, 30 (83%) organs were discarded.
 Some issues involved in these failures included courier not available to initiate a shipment; OPO shipped wrong kidney; airline computer system issues causing cargo to be disallowed; and courier delay due to traffic resulting in a missed flight.

 The OC also tracks near misses, which are defined as delays of two or more hours from the original estimated time of arrival.
 Between July 2014 and June 2015, there were 109 near misses with delays ranging from 2 to 12 hours.
 The primary reasons noted were weather, mechanical failure, or transport cancellation.
-In addition, over a quarter were due to a driver/courier issue and 11% were due to a transplant hospital/OPO issue.
+Over 25% were due to a driver/courier issue and 11% were due to a transplant hospital/OPO issue.
 Some of these situations leading to a near miss were incorrect pickup address provided; blood shipment lost in transit; courier missed flight; and package not ready for transport at the agreed upon time.

 Transplant hospitals do not currently have access to real time information regarding organ shipments.
-Communication is done via phone or email but there is no systematic approach to tracking organs in transit.
+Communication occurs via phone or email but there is no systematic approach to tracking organs in transit.
 This can hamper the ability of transplant hospitals to plan efficiently and effectively for the upcoming transplant surgery upon organ arrival.
 Errors have been reported to the patient safety system where organ location has been lost resulting in increased cold ischemia time (CIT).